ziahamza/webui-aria2/README.md

 Status
 ===========
 Usable but some bugs here and there.
-A lot more to features to come so stay tuned.
+A complete overhaul is underway in the angular.html but its completely broken currently and once it is completed then it would replace the old index.html

 TODO
 -----------
-* More advance options for new download
-* More specialized info for special download types like bit torrent and metalink
-* Adding URIs to existing downloads
+* Implement all features of the old version into the new architecture in angular.html

 Dependencies